 Open enrollment courses are typically taught at Brighton and Snowbird ski resorts in Utah, or you can book a class at your resort.
 Contacting Remote Rescue Training at firstname.lastname@example.org or 801-581-3785.

 This course is open to current ski patrollers with OEC or EMT medical training and expert skiing abilities.
 Experience with basic rope skills is helpful but not required.
 Participation will involve working while suspended by ropes in hazardous terrain.
 Aspiring and non-current ski patrollers will be assessed on an individual basis and should contact Remote Rescue Training before registering.

-Read the article about this course published in Winter 2015 Ski Patrol Magazine here.
+Read about the Cliff Rescue for Ski Patrol course in the Winter 2015 Ski Patrol Magazine.